Relocation

 Security and Sovereignty

-• Protection Gaps: Upon completion of the wall along the 1949 Armistice Line, several major Israeli settlements will be located outside the sovereign defensive perimeter.
+• Protection Gaps: Upon completion of the wall along the 1967 boundary line, several major Israeli settlements will be located outside the sovereign defensive perimeter.
 These areas will no longer benefit from full military protection or reliable emergency services, placing residents at risk.

 • Avoiding Isolation: These enclaves will be logistically vulnerable and difficult to maintain, especially in conflict scenarios.
 Retaining them could create dangerous weak points in Israel’s national defense system.